In all aviation domains, except airworthiness, the rules are structured as follows:

 Note 2: For the different technical areas, the general O/R(s) and A/R(s) may be complemented with more specific requirements (e.g. flight data monitoring requirements for air operators).

 Initial and Continuing Airworthiness

-Meanwhile the following steps towards compliance with ICAO Annex 19 have been accomplished:
+Meanwhile, the following steps towards transposition of ICAO Annex 19 have been accomplished:

-- As mandated by ICAO Annex 19, a risk-based approach to the Agency’s determination of the Level of Involvement (LOI) of the competent authority in compliance verification in product certification has been introduced (Regulation (EU) 2019/897; related AMC/GM have been issued by EDD 2019/018/R).
+- A risk-based approach to the determination of the Level of Involvement (LOI) of the competent authority in compliance verification in product certification has been introduced (Regulation (EU) 2019/897; related AMC/GM have been issued by EDD 2019/018/R).

-Note 2: No SMS requirements in EASA Part-147 Maintenance Training Organisation will be introduced; however SMS elements will be introduced in Part-66 basic knowledge training syllabus (refer to RMT.0255).
+Note 2: SMS requirements will not be introduced in EASA Part-147 Maintenance Training Organisations; however SMS elements will be introduced in the Part-66 basic knowledge training syllabus (refer to RMT.0255).

 - ICAO compliant for pilot training organisations providing training for commercial licenses (ATPL-MPL-CPL and Type Ratings).
 The Regulation also considers Safety management System (SMS) for aero-medical centres and Flight Simulation Training Devices (FSTD) qualification certificate holders.
 Refer to Commission Regulation (EU) No 1178/2011 as amended by Commission Regulation (EU) No 290/2012.